Onat-Inak/Computer-Vision/ReadMe.md

 - apply_3_2: Apply difference magnitude function regarding superpixels in a timelapse and differ big, intermediate and small changes from eachother :
 			 - red : big changes
     	     - blue : intermediate changes
     	     - green : small changes

-- apply_3_3: Apply Difference Highlights function and determine the most changed pixels between chosen images :
+- apply_3_3: Apply Difference Highlights function and determine the most changed pixels between chosen images

+## GUI
+The graphical  user interface represents an integration of all the mentioned functional groups.
+The utilization of the interface can be described by a happy path, i.e. a list of steps required to accomplish the task of change visualization in satellite images:

+- Upload image folder
+- (optional) Visualize uploaded images
+- (optional) Select image regions used for semantic segmentation
+- Select visualization mode
+- Set change and visualization parameters
+- Run visualization option
+- (optional) Show change image in fullscreen format
+- (optional) Export reconstructed images to files

 ## Work distribution
 R.Jacumet: set up the image loading and processing pipeline, and extensively worked on the feature extractor used in Module 1.
 Furthermore, Robert implemented a pixel difference calculation function and created a visualization method for the difference highlights.
 Robert also implemented the graph search algorithm used when no direct transformation to the reference image was possible.